haccht/knife/README.md

 ## Performance

 `awk` and `cut` commands are still faster...

+`knife` uses 1MB buffered I/O for both reading and writing by default (configurable via `--buffer-size`) and defers flushes until the end of the stream.
+This reduces syscall overhead and helps throughput when processing large datasets.

 ```bash
 $ time ( cat large_text.txt | knife 1:3 | wc -l )